The Red River Campaign

 135 Riverfront St, Pineville LA 71360

 A visitor center and interpreted trails focus on the Red River Campaign.
 Trails connect the two forts, constructed by Confederates following the Battle of Mansfield.
 A military buildup in the area was intended to repel any future Union attacks.
 The historic site also contains the remains of Bailey’s Dam, which “saved” the Union ironclad fleet during the retreat from Mansfield.
-Site open Tuesday-Saturday 9 am-5 pm. $4.
+Open Wednesday–Sunday 9 am–5 pm. $4/adult.

 See also Alexandria/Pineville area